hyperledger/fabric/docs/source/github/github.rst

 .. note::

-   Hyperledger requires that commits be signed by the commiter.
+   Hyperledger requires that commits be signed by the committer.
    When issuing the `commit` command, specify the `-s` flag to automatically add your signature to your commit.